stevesea/argocd-helm-app-of-apps-example/README.md

 * CI/CD build pipelines
 * RBAC settings for ArgoCD or the AppProjects.
 * actual working example microservice projects.
-* different clusters per env -- the values files all use `https://kubernetes.default.svc` as the destination, to deploy to different clusters per env, you'd change that to the cluster IP of your target cluster.
+* different clusters per env -- the values files all use `https://kubernetes.default.svc` as the destination (this is the local cluster that ArgoCD is running within), to deploy to different clusters per env, you'd change that to the cluster IP of your target cluster.

 ## This Example in Context

 This repository holds one example of how to manage one aspect of Continuous Deployment with ArgoCD, and in one particular way -- a helm template that creates a bunch of Application/AppProject CRDs for the different target environments.
 It fit our needs, and supported the developer workflow we found convenient.
-Your needs may be different, and you'll likely weigh all the factors of your CD process differently than I did.
+Your needs will be different, and you'll likely weigh the factors of your CD process differently than I did.

 ### Context